Jynnmei/project-2-react-movie-app/README.md

 This project uses:

-- A public movie API to fetch movie data (e.g., TMDB API or other)
+- A public movie API to fetch movie data (EX: TMDB API)

 - Airtable API to manage favorites and watch history.